topojson/topojson-specification/README.md

 ### 1.1.
 Examples

-A TopoJSON topology containing a single example object, a collection of geometries:
+A TopoJSON topology containing a single object named “example”, itself a geometry collection:

 ```json
 {